fetchai/fetchd/docs/docs/state-sync.md

 8:22AM INF Discovered new snapshot format=1 hash="F�=\x05�Gh�{�|�����,�Q'�=]\x1a�$�b�ֿQ" height=1900 module=statesync
 ```

+The node will select the one with the `height` value the closest to the tip of the chain, and it will then start restoring the state, and finish syncing the few blocks remaining.

+If it fails to verify any blocks or hash when restoring, it will attempt to restore the next available snapshot, and, if no more are available, will fallback in discovery mode until an usable snapshot is available.

 ## Configure an existing node to provide snapshots

 In order to provide new nodes snapshots they can start from, existing nodes need to be configured to create these snapshots.